 With the Christmas holidays coming, you will likely not be seeing your athletes as often (if at all) as you had prior to December.
 They are away with friends and family and busy taking in all the festivities of the holiday season.
 If you are seeing the team during December and the beginning of January, you may experience absenteeism due to family commitments and it might be difficult for them to focus.
-You might think that softball success is not possible here but it is.
+You might think that softball success through the holidays is not possible here but it is.

 If you have a travel team and your team is meeting for training, this time of year would be where you are focusing on high intensity training and low volume activities.
 This is actually a good thing because you can plan fun drills that are intense and quick moving that will keep their attention sharp and involved.
 Include stations or drills in your practice where everyone is involved while at the same time making sure that they are benefiting technically and/or tactically.